stacksjs/stacks/docs/guide/what-is-stacks.md

 # What is Stacks?

-Stacks is a rapid application & library development framework for TypeScript.
+Stacks is a rapid application & library development framework for TypeScript developers.
 The goal of the framework is to help you create & maintain frontends, backends, and clouds—without having to worry about the boilerplate.

+> “Think of Laravel & Vapor or Next & Vercel, just wholly open-sourced—plus more.” _- Chris_

 - Web & Desktop applications
 - Serverless & traditional APIs